rashevskyv/switch_game_checker/README.md

 1. Drag and drop game file to 'check_nsp.bat'
   * *On unix-like systems:* if you got an error on the unpacking, probably you dont have execution-bit on thу hactool.
 Do `chmod u+x hactool`

 !!!
-Rename game only with latin symbols and numbers!
+Rename game only with latin letters and numbers!

 ____